 The web changed the way we consume product documentation.
 In the past, we had to buy a product to access it.
 Now, we can easily reach it beforehand.
 It turned the information flow upside down, meaning that we often base our purchase decisions on documentation.
 That means that the quality of your product content is paramount.
 If you don’t take care of it, sooner or later your company brand and reputation will suffer.

 - Inaccurate product documentation is, at best, useless.
 At worst, it can look like you are deliberately misleading them or even lead to serious risks for the customer.

 - Messy product documentation makes your company look sloppy.
 It’s like saying “Hey, here’s the manual, we wrote it overnight just to get it over with.
 Wait, the product is great, though!”

 - Poorly-written product documentation is at the opposite pole of professionalism.
 At best, it makes the customer laugh at you.
 At worst, it scares them off.
-Certain things matter more than you think: 59% of Britons wouldn’t use a company with obvious grammatical mistakes on its website.
+Certain things matter more than you think: one research found that 59% of Britons wouldn’t use a company with obvious grammatical mistakes on its website.